 Exotic & Non-Traditional Pets

-In addition to dogs and cats, Dr. Taylor provides end-of-life care for a variety of animals upon request, including:
+In addition to dogs and cats, I provide end-of-life care for a variety of animals upon request, including:

-If your pet falls into one of these categories, please call to discuss details so we can make the appointment as smooth as possible.
+If your pet falls into one of these categories, please contact me in advance so we can discuss details and ensure the visit goes as smoothly as possible.

 • Drawing of a dog lying down with its head resting on the ground, with a relaxed and sleepy expression.